To compile your Register of People with Significant Control, a company must follow a process to identify its PSCs.

 If Individual 1 only held shares directly in UK Company E, they wouldn’t need to be on its PSC register (because the holding is not more than 25%).
 If they only held an interest indirectly via UK Company F, it would only be F rather than also Individual 1 who would appear on E’s PSC register.

-But because they hold shares both directly and as an indirect holding via a majority stake in F, Companies House require that Individual 1 is shown on the PSC Register of UK Company E.
+But because they hold shares both directly and as an indirect holding via a majority stake in F, Companies House require that Individual 1 is shown on the PSC register of UK Company E.

 UK Company F would also appear on E’s PSC register.

-A joint shareholding is not counted singly for the purposes of the PSC register.
+joint shareholding is not counted singly for the purposes of the PSC register.
 Instead, every joint shareholder is treated as if they each hold the total number of shares or rights that are held jointly.

 In Example 5, because the joint shareholding exceeds 25% of the shares and voting rights, each of the joint shareholders A, B, C and D who hold the shares jointly must appear on UK Company G’s PSC register (alongside Individuals 1 and 2).
 That’s despite the fact that, unlike the individual shareholders, they share the rights between them.